Blood Orange Icebox Cookies

 Blood Orange Almond Icebox Cookies

-1 cup (2 sticks) unsalted butter, softened at room temperature
+- 1 cup unsalted butter, softened at room temperature

-2 cups confectioners’ sugar
+- 2 cups powdered sugar

-3/4 teaspoon almond extract
+- 3/4 teaspoon almond extract

-1 blood orange, zest and juice
+- 1 blood orange zest and juice

-2 cups all-purpose flour plus more for work surface
+- 2 cups all-purpose flour plus more for work surface

-1/2 teaspoon kosher salt
+- 1/2 teaspoon kosher salt

-3/4 cup sliced almonds
+- 3/4 cup sliced almonds

 - On low speed, mix in the orange zest, flour and salt.
 When it is almost combined, but you can still see a little flour, fold in the sliced almonds.

-On a lightly floured work surface, shape the dough into a 12” long, 2″ x 1-1/2″ rectangle.
+- On a lightly floured work surface, shape the dough into a 12” long, 2″ x 1-1/2″ rectangle.

-Preheat the oven to 325 degrees F. Line a sheet pan with parchment paper.
+- Preheat the oven to 325 degrees F. Line a sheet pan with parchment paper.

 - Let the dough sit at room temperature for 10 minutes before using a sharp knife to cut the dough into 1/4-inch-thick slices.
 Arrange the cookies on the sheet pan spacing them 1 inch apart.